How To Define Poverty

 The concept of poverty needs a clear and practical definition; it is still an ill-defined notion revolving around money.
-The word ‘poverty’ often finds company with the terms such as deprivations, backwardness, disempowerment, lack of development, lack of well-being, poor quality of life, human suffering, and so on.
+The word ‘poverty’ often finds company with the terms such as deprivations, backwardness, dis-empowerment, lack of development, lack of well-being, poor quality of life, human suffering, and so on.
 Living in poverty means living deprived of basic material necessities of life.
 They also face adverse forces coming from non-material dimensions, which could be psychological, social, cultural, political and environmental.
-They are no less important than material factors but taken together they dis-empower the poor.
-As a result, people in poverty lack capability to lead a normal decent life like others.
+These are no less important than material factors but unfortunately they generally remain overlooked.
+Nonetheless, people in poverty lack capability to lead a normal decent life like others.

 The traditional idea of poverty associates it with lack of sufficient money, so it sees poverty as a situation of income deficit.
-Taking forward the logic, the efforts for poverty removal then revolve around increasing employment opportunities which is connected with the economic processes.
+Taking forward the logic, the efforts for poverty removal then revolve around increasing employment (earning) opportunities which is connected with the economic processes.
 This (erroneously) makes economic development (GDP growth) the only panacea for poverty eradication.
 This is why around 1 billion people across the world live in extreme poverty.